christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 - Similar to LogCabin (see previous work)
 - The management quorum
 - Bookkeeping of available nodes and balancing partitions
-- Heartbeats and health checks
+- Heartbeats, health checks (failure detections) and timeouts
 - Registering of Partitions for StateMachines
 - Additional RaftServer (with own port)
 - Explain how to startup the cluster similar to https://github.com/logcabin/logcabin/blob/master/README.md